-List of Small Saving Scheme and their Current Interest Rate FY 2017-18
+List of Small Saving Scheme and their Current Interest Rate FY 2020-21 (Updated till June 2020)

-In a recent report the Central Government of India has declared the reduction of 10 basis points in interest rates for all the small saving schemes in India.
-The rate has revised after 3 months of usual time and it shows further reduction in the interest rate compare to last revision in March 2017.
+In a recent report the Central Government of India has declared increase of 40 basis points in interest rates for all the small saving schemes in India.
+The rate has revised after 3 months of usual time and it shows further reduction in the interest rate compare to last revision in Jan 2020.
 In last few years the investment in small saving schemes has been increased immensely.
 In this situation cutting off the rate of interest may have an adverse effect on the economy, especially for the retired population of the nation.

 What is small saving scheme?